drcxd/orin/USAGE.md

 **Prerequisites:**
 - vertico package installed
-- consult package installed

 **Features:**
+- **Dynamic completion**: Results update as you type
 - **Vertico integration**: Results appear in the vertico completion list
 - **Grouped display**: Results grouped by file, same as classic mode
-- **Hover preview**: Preview buffer shows when hovering over entries
+- **Live preview**: Preview buffer shows in a side window for the highlighted entry
+- **Search mode toggle**: Press `C-c C-o` to toggle between OR/AND modes with instant updates
 - **Familiar interface**: Uses vertico's standard navigation

 **Workflow:**

 1. Run `M-x orin`
-2. Type keywords in the minibuffer
+2. Type keywords in the minibuffer - results update dynamically as you type
 3. Results appear in vertico completion list (grouped by file)
 4. Use `C-n`/`C-p` or arrow keys to navigate
-5. Preview buffer updates automatically for the highlighted entry
+5. Preview buffer updates automatically for the highlighted entry in a side window
+6. Press `C-c C-o` to toggle between OR/AND search modes
-6. Press `RET` to open the selected match
+7. Press `RET` to open the selected match at the correct line
-7. Press `C-g` to cancel and close preview
+8. Press `C-g` to cancel and close preview

 **Example:**
 ```
 M-x orin RET
-Search keywords: project ideas [results appear in vertico]
+Search keywords: project ideas [results appear in vertico as you type]
 [Navigate with C-n/C-p, preview updates automatically]
+[Press C-c C-o to toggle OR/AND mode - results update instantly]
 [Press RET to open selected match]
 ```